Instructions for online application for applicants who are planning to marry someone or become a cohabiting partner in

 On this page you can find information on how to make an online application for a residence permit to move to someone in Sweden whom you are planning to marry or become their registered or cohabiting partner.

 Making an online application makes it easy for you to get it right from the start.
-When you make an online application, you will be given clear instructions on how to fill in the application form, and what you need to enclose, which means you are more likely to receive a decision all the sooner.
+When you make an online application, you will be given clear instructions on how to fill in the application form, and what you need to attach, which means you are more likely to receive a decision all the sooner.

 Your close relative may apply for you online

 Your family member in Sweden can make an online application for you if you give him or her a power of attorney.
 A copy of the power of attorney should be attached to the online application.

 If your close relative is going to make an online application for you, he or she first needs to complete the application for you and then complete a questionnaire himself/herself.
 Instructions for filling in the questionnaire are sent to your relative by email when the application has been received by the Swedish Migration Agency.

 Fill in the application

 In the application you fill in details about yourself and the person in Sweden you will be moving to.
 You will also need to send various documents.
 Apart from the address, phone number and email address of the family member in Sweden, you also need his or her Swedish personal identity number.

 Before you apply, you should check whether the person you are going to move to in Sweden is covered by the maintenance requirement and, if so, whether they fulfil it.